maibennett/website_github/exampleSite/content/about.md

 **Some of the projects I am currently working on:**

 * "How far is too far?
-Estimation of an Interval for Generalization of a Regression Discontinuity Design Away from the Cutoff" [:arrow_right:](https://www.magdalenabennett.com/abstracts/#grd/)
+Estimation of an Interval for Generalization of a Regression Discontinuity Design Away from the Cutoff" (Job Market Paper) [:arrow_down:](/files/sub/MBennett_GRD.pdf)
 * "Biased Beliefs and the Dynamic Role of Information in College Choice" (*with [Claudia Allende](https://www.claudiaallendesc.com/)*) [:arrow_right:](https://www.magdalenabennett.com/abstracts/#chile-rct/)
 * "Impact of the Inclusion Policies on Socioeconomic Segregation in Chile: A differences-in-difference approach."